Free Shipping for Online Orders. Terms and conditions apply.

-Brushless DC Gear Motor Articles
+Brushless DC Motor (BLDC Motor) Technical Articles / White Papers

 Brushless DC gear motors from Oriental Motor can achieve up to 970 lb-in of torque when combined with a standard geared option and with their space savings design contribute to a compact and powerful solution ranging from 15 W up to 400 W. With their flat torque, can produce rated torque from low to high speeds easily.
 Brushless DC gear motors also feature a wide variety of pre-assembled geared and electromechanical break options and are available with our industry leading stable lead times.

-- How to select between AC, Brushless DC and Brushed DC Motors - Comparison of speed control motor technology
+- How to select between AC, Brushless DC and Brushed DC Motors - Comparison of speed control motor technology.

 - Brushless DC Gear Motor Overview - an introduction to Brushless DC motor technology.